Market Overview

 Richmond is more affordable with a median home price of $355K, compared to $750K in Arlington.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Arlington prices range from $350K–$2.5M.
 Richmond prices range from $125K–$1.5M.

-Arlington has stronger schools overall, with a 89% average pass rate compared to 67% in Richmond.
-Top schools in Arlington include Yorktown High School and Washington-Liberty High School.
-In Richmond, standout schools include Maggie L. Walker Governor's School and Open High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Arlington public schools have a 89% average SOL pass rate; Richmond has 67% (2024 state assessment data).
+Public schools in Arlington include Yorktown High School and Washington-Liberty High School; in Richmond, Maggie L. Walker Governor's School and Open High School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Arlington or Richmond?